Blog vs a website … which one is the best online platform for sharing your message?

 This is what some of speakers and coaches used to tell me when I told them I was building a site for my services.

 Now, I will tell you what I would tell them if they were to give me that same “cookie cutter” answer today … “No one reads YOUR blog!”

-Remember, humans work in corporations so even if you’re targeting them, they have a sense of humor, they don’t all have MBA’s and use long “unarticulaterable” words (like this one I just made up) and, they want information they can use.
-So save the Guardian style editorial for your press releases but give them great tips in your blog articles.
+Remember, humans work in corporations so even if you’re targeting them, they have a sense of humour, they don’t all have MBA’s and use long “unarticulaterable” words (like this one I just made up) and, they want information they can use.
+So save the Guardian style editorial for your press releases (not really), but give them great tips in your blog articles.

 I could go on, but I hope I’ve given you enough information to make an informed decision on whether you should have a blog or a website.

 If you already have a static website, why not add a blog to it.
 Just ask your webmaster or hire a freelancer.

 How TrishJones.com Is Built

 I can make my site look more like a blog – with my articles prominently displayed on the front page – or I can have it look completely like a static website, and I can even have a combination of the two, which I currently do.

 the look and feel you choose for your site should be very much dependent on your personality, your audience and their expectations.

 Funnels are all the rage these days, and for good reason.